NethServer/docs/administrator-manual/en/ha.rst

   yum install nethserver-mysql

-* Configure the virtual IP, and inform the cluster about green IPs of both nodes:
+* Configure the virtual IP and inform the cluster about the green IPs of both nodes:

 ::